WebQA: Multihop and Multimodal QA: Results Analysis

 \subsection{Question Answering}

-Table \ref{tb:QA_Qcate} provides a performance breakdown with respect to question categories.
-On text-based queries, VLP greatly surpasses the question-only baseline and performs favorably against \VLPt, demonstrating reasonable use of sources and the effectiveness of combined training.
-It is also worth noting that VLP and \VLPi are no better than the question-only baseline on image-based queries.
-While this might be an issue of the sources being ignored, we also attribute this to the fact that the image-based testing samples are intentionally constructed to prevent the success of any superficial correlations that can be drawn from the training set (e.g. the majority answers in each category).
-We show ablation results on Table \ref{tb:QA_Partial_Input} to isolate the contribution of each input component, which echoes our claim that models fail to acquire generalizable skills to properly use the provided knowledge for image-based question answering.
-Moreover, we acknowledge that \data{} may not fully support the acquisition of all intended reasoning strategies.
-Utilizing multiple existing benchmarks for a headstart on various aspects of intelligence and fine-tuning a system on our benchmark may secure a fruitful direction.
+Table \ref{tb:QA_Qcate} provides an accuracy breakdown with respect to question categories.
+A noticeable pattern is that models are more capable of solving text-based queries than image-based queries.
+Both VLP and PICa greatly surpasses the question-only baseline and VLP performs favorably against \VLPt, demonstrating reasonable use of sources and the effectiveness of combined training.

+On the other hand, image-based queries pose a much harder challenge.
+VLP and \VLPi{} are no better than the question-only baseline on image-based queries.
+While this may be an issue of the sources being ignored, we also attribute this to the fact that the image-based testing samples are intentionally constructed to prevent the success of any superficial correlations that can be drawn from the training set (e.g. the majority answers in each category).
+We observe a similar issue with PICa.
+Although PICa consistently outperforms VLP, it does not demonstrate an appropriate utilization of the provided sources, which is especially true on ``Y/N", ``MC", ``Shape", ``Number" and ``Other" question categories.
+PICa has a surprising amount of knowledge embedded in its parameters, but unlike with text, on images it shows very little improvement from the inclusion of visual sources, as such it is still lacking the ability to explicitly and effectively use the retrieved sources, which might be crucial for further progress towards human accuracy.

+We argue that performance is bottlenecked by the lossy textual representation of images consumed by PICa, thereby calling for concerted effort from both language and vision sides to build a unified representation rather than simply relying on one modality being translated to the other.
+For future research, we expect to explore whether symbolic or compositional representations in a structured problem space could equip a generative model with skills to perform aggregation beyond simple extraction.